OpenRhapsody/adrop-ads-example-android/README.md

 To create a new Ad unit:
 1. From the left navigation menu, select **Ad Units**.
 2. Select **Create Ad unit** to bring up the ad unit builder.
-3. Enter an Ad unit name, then select your app (iOS or Android) and [Ad format](https://adrop.gitbook.io/adrop-docs/guides/create-your-ad-unit#a-d-formats) (Banner, Interstitial, or Rewarded).
+3. Enter an Ad unit name, then select your app (iOS or Android) and [Ad format](https://help.adrop.io/publisher-guide/ads-builder) (Banner, Interstitial, Rewarded, Native, Popup, or Splash).
 4. Select **Create** to save your Ad unit.

 ### Ad unit ID